-- Unique HNP (or set of HNPs) per physical interface.
-In this case the LMA, upon attachment of each physical interface, assigns a different HNP (or set of HNPs).
-That is, the MAGs providing network connectivity to the MN know only the on-link prefix(es).
-To enable flow mobility, the LMA - during the PBU/PBA protocol exchange - should inform the MAGs about all the HNPs associated to the MN.
+- One HNP per physical interface.
+In this case the LMA, upon attachment of each physical interface, assigns a different HNP.
+That is, the MAGs providing network connectivity to the MN know only the on-link prefix.
+To enable flow mobility the LMA, during the PBU/PBA protocol exchange, should inform the MAGs about all the HNPs associated to the MN.
 The PBA should carry the HNPs that should be reachable via the on-link HNP.
-This procedure is similar to the one described in the weak host section allowing the MN to receive packets to any HNP (irrespective of the on-link configuration)

-as long as they are properly assigned to the logical IP interface.
-The PBA message contains a specific option and upon parsing, the MAG installs the required routing state.

-Multiple shared HNPs per physical interface.
-In this case the LMA behaves according to the original PMIPv6 specification [3] and assigns a pool of HNPs to the logical physical interface.
-The same prefixes will be assigned when the MN attaches a second physical interface.
+This procedure is similar to the one described in the weak host section allowing the MN to receive packets to any HNP (irrespective of the on-link configuration) as long as they are properly assigned to the logical IP interface.
+The PBA message contains a specific option and upon parsing, the MAG installs the required routing state. - Multiple HNP per physical interface.
+In this case the LMA behaves according to the original PMIPv6 specification [5] and assigns a pool of HNPs to the logical physical interface.
+The same operation will be executed when the MN attaches a second physical interface.

 The experimental results presented in Section 4 describes the single HNP per logical IP interface.
-We argue that, from a session continuity point of view, this is the most interesting scenario: the node configures a single global, always-on reachable IP address from that HNP.
-Moreover, in a 3GPP context the HNP is the IP prefix assigned by the mobility anchor to the MN upon network attachment allowing seamless mobility of IP flows across heterogeneous access.
+We argue that from a session continuity point of view this is the most interesting scenario, configuring the node a single global, always-on reachable IP address from that HNP.
+Moreover, in a 3GPP context the HNP is the IP prefix assigned by the mobility anchor to the MN upon network attachment allowing seamless mobility of IP flows across heterogeneous access8.